Local Teacher Found Not Guilty of Child Sexual Abuse

 The young girls, who should have been spending their fourth-grade year with friends, enjoying school, playing sports, and simply being kids, instead faced an entirely different reality.

 Their days were filled with therapy sessions, battles with panic attacks and anxiety, and other mental health challenges.
-They struggled to return to school and extracurricular activities while navigating interactions with detectives, attorneys, and the judicial system.
+They struggled to balance the return to school and extracurricular activities with the investigative process that was underway, which included numerous interactions with detectives, attorneys, and the judicial system.

-Meanwhile, Matthew Schlegel was hiring multiple private defense attorneys to put up a defense that called into doubt the testimony of multiple 9- and 10-year-old victims and witnesses.
+Meanwhile, Matthew Schlegel hired multiple private defense attorneys to put up a defense that called into doubt the testimony of multiple 9- and 10-year-old victims and witnesses.

 The accused sex offender’s attorneys argued to the jury that the families of these little girls colluded to influence their children to report their abuse.